Cumulative proton production in $pd$ collisions: The model

 After somewhat lengthy but straightforward calculation the following result can be obtained for transitions satisfying the necessary isospin conservation ($t_1+t_i+t_j = t_k+t_l+t_m$): ${\cal I}_{\rm iso}=\pm2$ for $|t_{l^\prime}|=3/2$, ${\cal I}_{\rm iso}=\pm2/3$ for $|t_{l^\prime}|=1/2$.
 Here, the upper (lower) sign corresponds to the case when $t_k=t_j$ ($t_k=-t_j$).

-We will transform the $\Delta$-resonance propagator using the GEA, similar to the elastic rescattering case.
-For this purpose, it is convenient to define a new quantity, which for brevity we will call the "reduced amplitude":
+The $\Delta$-resonance propagator can be transformed using the GEA, similar to the elastic rescattering case.
+For this purpose, it is convenient to define a new quantity, which for brevity will be called the "reduced amplitude":

-If we consider the $\Delta$ resonance as a stable particle that can appear in the final or initial state of the $2 \to 2$ transition, then the reduced amplitude will simply be the product of the invariant amplitudes of $\Delta$ production and absorption, summed over the spin projection of the $\Delta$:
+If one considers the $\Delta$ resonance as a stable particle that can appear in the final or initial state of the $2 \to 2$ transition, then the reduced amplitude will simply be the product of the invariant amplitudes of $\Delta$ production and absorption, summed over the spin projection of the $\Delta$:

 where $M_\Delta(k,l^\prime;1,i)$ is the invariant amplitude of the process $1 i \to k l^\prime$, see Eq.(\ref{M^a}).

 Similar to Eq.(\ref{lprimeInvProp}), the inverse propagator of the $\Delta$ resonance can be rewritten in the eikonal form: